asiraky/nambourcrushers/README.md

 yarn dev
 ```

-Admin panel for headless CMS is at http://localhost:1337
+- Admin panel for headless CMS is at http://localhost:1337
-NextJS site is at http://localhost:3000
+- NextJS site is at http://localhost:3000

+Styling is powered by SASS in the frontend/sass directory